PAL vs ARS: Match Preview And Kickoff Time | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 PAL vs ARS: Match Preview And Kickoff Time

-Crystal Palace will face London rivals Arsenal at Selhurst Park on Monday night after both clubs earned narrow victories on the first day of the Premier League season.
+Crystal Palace play Arsenal at Selhurst Park on Monday night, a year after the two teams clashed on the first day of the season last year.

-Last Saturday, the Eagles defeated Sheffield United 1-0 at Bramall Lane, while Mikel Arteta’s team defeated Nottingham Forest 2-1.
+The Gunners won 2-0 on that occasion, erasing stinging memories of their opening-day setback to Brentford in 2021/22, and swiftly demonstrating that their victory over Patrick Vieira’s side was no fluke.

-Even without the flamboyant Wilfried Zaha or influential assist king Michael Olise, who has reportedly turned down interest from Chelsea in order to stay at Selhurst Park, Palace deservedly defeated Sheffield United last weekend thanks to Odsonne Edouard’s close-range strike.
+Arsenal went on to challenge Manchester City for the Premier League title, whereas Palace took a completely different path.
+After a promising first season in charge, Vieira was fired as the Eagles faced relegation, with former manager Roy Hodgson stepping in to save the day.

-However, as was the case several times last season, Mikel Arteta’s side went cold after taking a 2-0 lead, giving Forest a way back into the game through Taiwo Awoniyi’s lightning-quick counter-attacking goal—triggering flashbacks to last year’s Liverpool and West Ham United capitulations—but the Gunners held on for an uneasy victory.
+The Eagles are a bright, hardworking team, and the Frenchman’s dedication will benefit the club as it transitions into a post-Zaha era.

-Last season’s runners-up now return on the road after registering 10 clean sheets on away turf—by far the most in the league, as was their tally of 39 points on the road—but the Gunners have lost all four of Arteta’s Monday night games.
+They’ll be up against Arsenal, who weren’t at their best on the first day of the season but showed flashes of what they’re capable of in the final third.
+Despite Timber’s injury, Mikel Arteta’s side has more depth, and they will be a force to be reckoned with both at home and on the road.

-KICKOFF TIME: Arsenal versus Crystal Palace match will go down on Monday at 8PM Nigerian time.
+KICKOFF TIME: Crystal Palace versus Arsenal match will go down today at 8PM Nigerian time.

 GCGentleOfficial (